CoreyM-Dojo/WF-Mar2022/Week2/Session2-JS/Overview.md

     - true
     - false

-## Others
-    - undefined
-    - null
-    - NaN

-## Container Data Types
-    - Arrays
-    - Objects

-** EVERYTHING IN JS IS AN OBJECT **

-## Conditionals

-    - if
-    - else if
-    - else

 ## Functions
     - function name () { Body }
-    - calling/invoking functions
+    - calling/invoking functions -> name()
-    - arguments -> Go in the function itself
+    - arguments -> Placeholder variables for data passd into the function
     - Parameters -> Used to assign value to the arguments

 # DOM Manipulation
     - What is it?
     - Attaching script to your html
+    - html events
+    - the 'this' keyword
     - document.querySelector()
-    - innerText vs innerHTML
-    - html events
     - Calling functions from the html
-    - the 'this' keyword
     - Putting it all together
         - onclick
         - onchange